wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==
+= 4.6.7 =
+* [Update] Same-domain referrers are now tracked by default, when Slimstat is activated for the first time.
+Pre-existing installations are not affected.
+This change will allow us to introduce  new features as suggested [by one of our users](https://wordpress.org/support/topic/can-we-see-top-visitor-path/).
+Stay tuned.
+* [Update] Every first of the month we get at least one or two support requests from alarmed users who think their data has disappeared.
+Some of them end up leaving [negative reviews](https://wordpress.org/support/topic/limited-service/) because of this.
+The fundamental misunderstanding was related to the fact that Slimstat uses the CURRENT MONTH time span as the default range for calculating its reports and metrics.
+So every first of the month all the reports can look "empty" because there is not much data to be crunched.
+In order to address this problem, we've changed the default time range from the current month to the last 20 days.
+Hopefully this will avoid further negative reviews in the future!
+* [Fix] There was an incompatibility issue between our premium add-ons Custom DB and Network Settings, causing the network-wide configuration to be reset when a new blog was being created in the network.
+* [Fix] The tracker was not working as expected if the blacklist by usernames contained a @ character (thank you, Eugenio).
+* [Fix] A bug was affecting the way the geolocation function would calculate the country parameter from certain given IP addresses (thank you, Carsten).
+* [Fix] Links with "javascript:" value were being tracked as outbound clicks (thank you, [Luna](https://wordpress.org/support/topic/javascriptvoid0-2)).

 = 4.6.6 =
 * [New] Super administrators can now decide what reports users will see, and their arrangement both on the dashboard and Slimstat screens (thank you, [ac1643](https://wordpress.org/support/topic/specifying-the-settings-by-user/)).
 You will need our premium add-on [Network Analysis](https://www.wp-slimstat.com/downloads/network-view/) to unlock this feature.
 * [Fix] The `post_link` shortcode attribute was not working as expected when downloads were being listed (thank you, [tophr](https://wordpress.org/support/topic/top-downloads-shortcodewidget-not-working-as-expected)).